Tomershigani/Distributed-data-system/README.md

 # Distributed-data-system
 In this project, I built a distributed database for movie theaters.
-The project included loading and preprocessing data, analyzing and understanding the data to draw insights, designing a distributed database, and implementing the design using Spark.
+The project included loading and preprocessing data, analyzing and understanding the data to draw insights, designing a distributed database, and implementing the design using Spark and SQL.

 In the first part, I loaded and preprocessed the data and applied transformations using Spark.
 This served as a preface to the analysis and implementation parts.

-In the second part, I analyzed the dataset and derived insights related to user behavior and queries conducted on the cinema website.
+In the second part, I analyzed the dataset using SQL and derived insights related to user behavior and queries conducted on the cinema website.
 I also used visualizations to support my analysis.

 In the third part, I designed a distributed database based on the insights obtained from the analysis.
 I then implemented the